December 30, 2025

 • International Graduate

-The program may nominate up to 1,050 individuals annually.
-The Newfoundland and Labrador Provincial Nominee Program is an economic immigration program designed to assist skilled immigrants and their families to come and live and work in Newfoundland and Labrador.
+The Newfoundland and Labrador Provincial Nominee Program is an economic immigration program designed to assist skilled immigrants and their families to live and work in Newfoundland and Labrador.

-Applicants must meet certain criteria such as having a job or job offer, the ability to economically establish, and the intent to reside in the province, in order to be nominated for permanent residency.
+Applicants must meet certain criteria, such as having a job or job offer, the ability to economically establish themselves, and the intent to reside in the province, to be nominated for permanent residency.

 This program provides applicants with a dedicated immigration officer who will remain available to explain the program requirements and processes until nominees receive their permanent residence status.